ParasharSneha/Diwali-Data-Analysis/README.md

 ## Conclusion

 The Diwali Sale Analysis project provides valuable insights into the purchasing behavior of customers during the festival.
 Key findings include the dominance of female customers and their higher purchasing power.
 This analysis can serve as a valuable resource for businesses looking to optimize their sales strategies during the Diwali season.

-For questions or further details, please feel free to contact the project owner at shubhashinidubey760@gmail.com.

 ---